ibm-cloud-docs/blockchain-sw-213/ibp-console-ha.md

    **Peers** How many peers are required?
 In a production scenario, the recommendation is to deploy three peers from the same organization to each channel.
 This configuration allows one peer to go down (for example, during a maintenance cycle) and still maintain two highly available peers.
 Therefore, to compensate for a peer failure, and for the most basic level of HA, you can achieve peer redundancy by simply deploying three peers per organization on a channel on your worker node.
 Note that you need to ensure that you have adequate resources available on your node to support these components.

    **Ordering service** As mentioned above, the HA ordering service is based on Raft, and contains five ordering nodes by default.
 Because the system can sustain the loss of nodes, including leader nodes, as long as there is a majority of ordering nodes (what’s known as a “quorum”) remaining, Raft is said to be “crash fault tolerant” (CFT).
 In other words, if you have five nodes in a channel, you can lose two nodes (leaving three remaining nodes).
-When you deploy an ordering service from the console, choose the five node service for HA.  <blockchain-sw>
+When you deploy an ordering service from the console, choose the five node service for HA.

    **CA** You can configure replica sets, which are represented as shaded CA boxes in the diagram above, for your CA. Replica sets guarantee that if the CA node goes down, the CA replica immediately begins processing requests.
 You must provision an instance of a PostgreSQL database if you plan to use CA replica sets.
-See these instructions for more information about [how to configure CA replica sets](/docs/blockchain-sw?topic=blockchain-sw-ibp-console-build-ha-ca).
+See these instructions for more information about [how to configure CA replica sets](/docs/blockchain-sw-213?topic=blockchain-sw-213-ibp-console-build-ha-ca).

-   This scenario uses redundant peers, ordering nodes, and CAs on a single worker node, which protects against component failure, but cannot protect from node failure. </blockchain-sw> Therefore, it is only suitable for development and testing purposes.
+   This scenario uses redundant peers, ordering nodes, and CAs on a single worker node, which protects against component failure, but cannot protect from node failure.
+Therefore, it is only suitable for development and testing purposes.

 2. **Worker node failure.**